mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Why are extraOptions and kmsProviders maps?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:option:`extraOptions` and :option:`kmsProviders` are maps because we don't want AWS as part of the public types and we don't want to put ``mongocryptd`` options as types since mongocryptd is an implementation detail we'd like to hide as much as possible.
+`extraOptions` and `kmsProviders` are maps because we don't want AWS as part of the public types and we don't want to put `mongocryptd` and `csfle` options as types since they are an implementation detail we'd like to hide as much as possible.

 Why is there a ``bypassAutoEncryption``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:option:`bypassAutoEncryption` still supports auto decryption.
-In cases where mongocryptd cannot analyze a query, it's still useful to provide auto decryption.
-Just like static program analysis cannot always prove that a runtime invariant holds, mongocryptd cannot always prove that a query will be safe with respect to encryption at runtime.
+`bypassAutoEncryption` still supports auto decryption.
+In cases where `mongocryptd` or `csfle` cannot analyze a query, it's still useful to provide auto decryption.
+Just like static program analysis cannot always prove that a runtime invariant holds, `mongocryptd`/`csfle` cannot always prove that a query will be safe with respect to encryption at runtime.

 Why not require compatibility between mongocryptd and the server?
 -----------------------------------------------------------------